 During the short history of the United States, there actually have been conspiracies to commit crimes, further a cause or gain an advantage.
 In perhaps the most notable one, John Wilkes Booth and others conspired to assassinate President Abraham Lincoln and members of his cabinet in 1865.
 Then in 1995, Timothy McVeigh, Terry Nichols and Michael Fortier conspired to bomb the Alfred P.Murrah Federal Building in Oklahoma City.

 Both of these conspiracies led to devastating consequences for the U.S. Therefore, conspiracies actually happen!
 But many conspiracies are only theoretical in nature; in fact, they may only exist in the minds of a few imaginative people, some of whom may be authors of best-selling thrillers.
-The following is a list – in no particular order – that may list the most impressive of a very large bunch.
+At any rate, the following is a list – in no particular order – that may list the most impressive conspiracy theories of a very large bunch.

 1. Conspiracy to Assassinate JFK